st93642/VDownloader/README.md

 # VDownloader

 VDownloader is a cross-platform video downloading web application with a Node.js/Express backend and a modern, responsive frontend.
-This project provides a complete solution for downloading videos from multiple platforms including YouTube, TikTok, X (Twitter), and Instagram.
+This project provides a complete solution for downloading videos from multiple platforms including YouTube, TikTok, X (Twitter), Instagram, and Reddit.

 ## Project Structure